rackerlabs/technical-blog/content/blog/2021/2021-04-15-rackspace-government-cloud-secure-configuration-baseline-launches-on-the-aws-marketplace/index.md

 roadmap development, and branding for the RGS portfolio.
 Lorenzo’s leadership objective is to ensure all our solutions have a customer focus and are built to the highest quality while aggressively pursuing integration of new value added technology.
-Prior to joining Rackspace in April 2019, Lorenzo was Chief of Architecture and Standards for the Defense Intelligence Agency (DIA) where he managed a portfolio of over $50 million in annual operating budget.
+Before joining Rackspace in April 2019, Lorenzo was Chief of Architecture and Standards for the Defense Intelligence Agency (DIA) where he managed a portfolio of over $50 million in annual operating budget.
 Lorenzo’s extensive career in information technology includes leading DIA’s AWS Cloud